Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: A German BabyLM dataset

 \section{A German BabyLM dataset}

 To construct a German dataset, we use a variety of developmentally plausible sources, similar to the English BabyLM data \cite{warstadt2023findings,choshen2024call}.
-We use i) all data from German CHILDES corpora \cite{macwhinney2000childes}, including frog stories from TalkBank \cite{berman1994different} and math lessons from ClassBank \cite{stigler2000using}, ii) subtitles from OpenSubtitles \cite{lison2016opensubtitles2016}, iii) adult conversations from the CallHome corpus \cite{karins1997callhome}, and iv) written data from Project Gutenberg, from which we downloaded a manually curated sample of children's books, young adult literature and literature commonly read in German schools.
-We supply this data with two corpora, the DreamBank database of self-reported dreams \cite{domhoff2008studying} and short news texts from the Leipzig corpus \cite{goldhahn2012building}, although they are not child-directed per se, these sources are child-available in everyday language.
+We use (1) all data from German CHILDES corpora \cite{macwhinney2000childes}, including frog stories from TalkBank \cite{berman1994different} and math lessons from ClassBank \cite{stigler2000using}, (2) subtitles from OpenSubtitles \cite{lison2016opensubtitles2016}, (3) adult conversations from the CallHome corpus \cite{karins1997callhome}, and (4) written data from Project Gutenberg, from which we downloaded a manually curated sample of children's books, young adult literature and literature commonly read in German schools.
+We supply this data with two corpora, the DreamBank database of self-reported dreams \cite{domhoff2008studying} and short news texts from the Leipzig corpus \cite{goldhahn2012building}; although they are not child-directed per se, these sources are child-available in everyday language.

 To approximate child-available input even better, we tap into freely available child/learner-directed sources and compile four additional subcorpora for our dataset.
 The Wikibooks Wikijunior shelve features educational resources aimed at children, focusing on a diverse array of topics such as technology or nature.
 The Klexikon is a children's wiki in German, featuring more than 3,000 articles aimed at children between 5--15.
 A simplified version of it is the MiniKlexikon, which features over 1,500 articles aimed at beginning readers.
 Finally, we also scrape the complete archives of \textit{Fluter}, a magazine aimed at young adults published by the Federal Agency for Civic Education, which contains a large body of non-fiction.
 All resources are CC-licensed.
-Table \ref{tab:german-babylm} shows the raw token numbers for all corpora.
-In sum, we get 16.5M lexical tokens.
-Before further analysis, we extensively clean and normalize our data (details in Appendix \ref{app:data-cleaning}).
-We share our dataset on huggingface.
+Table \ref{tab:german-babylm} shows the raw token numbers for all corpora (16.5M overall).
+We extensively clean and normalize our data (details in Appendix \ref{app:data-cleaning}) and make our dataset available on Hugging Face.\footnote{\url{https://huggingface.co/datasets/bbunzeck/babylm-german}}